elasticluster/elasticluster/docs/usage.rst

     elasticluster ssh <clustername> -- hostname -f

-Note that since the IP address of the virtual machines are likely to be reused by different virtual machines, in order to avoid annoying warning messages from ssh elasticluster will add the following options to the `ssh` command line:
+Note that elasticluster will save in `~/.elasticluster/storage/<clustername>.known_hosts` the ssh host keys of the VM instances after the first connection, and re-use them to protect you from a Man-In-The-Middle attack.
+Therefore, the following options are passed to `ssh` command line:

-``-o UserKnownHostsFile=/dev/null``
+``-o UserKnownHostsFile=~/.elasticluster/storage/<clustername>.known_hosts``
-    Use an empty virtual file to check the host key of the remote machine.
+    Use the generated known hosts file to protect against MIIT attacks.

-``-o StrictHostKeyChecking=no``
+``-o StrictHostKeyChecking=yes``
-    Disable check of the host key of the remove machine, without prompting to ask if the key can be accepted or not.
+    Enable check of the host key of the remote machine.

 The ``sftp`` command
 -------------------